zhukovdm/cv/README.md

 # cv

-The `cv` includes résumé and cover letter with unified document style.
+The `cv` includes one-page résumé and cover letter with unified document style.

+# Prerequisites

+[TeX Live](https://www.tug.org/texlive/) is assumed to be installed on the target system.

 # Build

-To compile execute `make`.
-[TeX Live](https://www.tug.org/texlive/) is assumed to be installed on the target system.
+To compile both documents, execute `make`.
+Run `make cv` or `make cl` for separate compilation.
+Files are generated in `./out` folder.

 # How to use